Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Related Work

-\paragraph{Feature learning in neural networks.} This work builds upon a growing body of research on how neural networks learn features.
-Allen-Zhu et al. (2020) \cite{allen2020towards} formulated a theory illustrating that when data possess a ``multi-view'' feature, ensembles of independently trained neural networks can demonstrably improve test accuracy.
-Further, Allen-Zhu et al. (2022) \cite{allen2022feature} demonstrated that adversarial training can purge certain small dense mixtures from the hidden weights during the training process of a neural network, thus refining the hidden weights.
-Ba et al. (2022) \cite{ba2022high} established that the initial gradient update contains a rank-1 `spike', which leads to an alignment between the first-layer weights and the linear component feature of the teacher model.
-Cao et al. (2022) \cite{cao2022benign} investigated the benign overfitting phenomenon in training a two-layer convolutional neural network (CNN), illustrating that under certain conditions related to the signal-to-noise ratio, a two-layer CNN trained by gradient descent can achieve exceedingly low test loss through feature learning.
-Alongside related works \citep{yang2020feature,zou2021understanding,wen2021toward,damian2022neural,zou2023benefits,chen2023towards,meng2023per,jelassi2022vision}, all these studies have underscored the existence of feature learning in neural networks during gradient descent training, forming a critical line of inquiry that this work continues to explore.
-However, the neural tangent kernel (NTK) theory \citep{allen2019convergence,du2019gradient,cao2019generalization,arora2019fine}, also known as ``lazy training'' \citep{chizat2019lazy}, where the neural network function is approximately linear in its parameters, cannot demonstrate feature learning.
-Thus, the optimization and generalization analysis in our study extends beyond the NTK regime.
+\paragraph{Feature Learning in Deep Learning.} This work builds upon a growing body of research on how neural networks learn features. \cite{allen2020towards} formulate a theory illustrating that when data possess a ``multi-view'' feature, ensembles of independently trained neural networks can demonstrably improve test accuracy.
+Further, \cite{allen2022feature} show that adversarial training can eliminate specific small dense mixtures from the hidden layers, thereby refining the learned weights.
+Additionally, \cite{ba2022high} identify that the initial gradient update introduces a rank-1 `spike', waligning the first-layer weights with the linear component of the teacher model's features.
+The seminal work by \cite{cao2022benign} investigates the benign overfitting phenomenon in two-layer convolutional neural networks (CNNs) and reveals that under certain signal-to-noise ratio conditions, gradient descent can drive a two-layer CNN to achieve near-zero test loss through effective feature learning.
+Related works \cite{yang2020feature,zou2021understanding,wen2021toward,damian2022neural,zou2023benefits,chen2023towards,meng2023per,jelassi2022vision,kou2023benign,chen2023does,li2023theoretical,huang2025comparison,han2024feature,jiang2025unveil,bu2025provably,huang2023understanding} have similarly highlighted the role of feature learning in neural networks during gradient descent training, forming a critical area of research that our study continues to explore.
+While \cite{li2023improves,zhang2023joint} apply feature learning theory to analyze GNNs, they do not quantify the differences in optimization and generalization between GNNs and MLPs.
+Our work addresses this gap by providing a \textit{quantitative comparison}, offering new insights into the distinct behaviors of these architectures.